-INTRO: CASE ID: <PIN>NAME: <FNAME> <LNAME>PHONE: \$N VOICEMAIL MESSAGE (LEAVE A VOICEMAIL WHEN APPLICABLE):"Hello, this is \$I calling from the UNL Research Center on behalf of the Nebraska Department of Education.
-We are calling for <fname> <Iname> to ask about their experiences since leaving high school.
-Please call us back at 1-800-480-4549 at your convenience and provide your reference number \$Q. Thank you."
-DO NOT LEAVE A VOICEMAIL ON SUBSEQUENT CALLS OR MORE THAN ONCE A WEEK.

-CONTINUE - SOMEONE ANSWERED THE PHONE

-ANSWERING MACHINE / VOICEMAIL ANSWERING MACHINE / VOICEMAIL - LEFT MESSAGE NO ANSWER (AFTER 6-7 RINGS) NORMAL BUSY SIGNAL

-DISCONNECTED / NON-WORKING NUMBER FAX OR DATA LINE FAST BUSY SIGNAL TEMPORARILY OUT OF SERVICE

-NO CALL MADE

-USE "NO CALL MADE" AS SPARINGLY AS POSSIBLE.
-NOTIFY A SUPERVISOR IF YOU DO SO A CB CAN BE SET!!!
+INTRO PHONE: PHONE2: 000000000.
+Thank you."
+LEAVE A VOICEMAIL EVERY FEW CALLS, BUT DON'T LEAVE ONE MORE THAN ONCE A WEEK.
+O1 O CONTINUE - SOMEONE ANSWERED THE PHONE AM O ANSWERING MACHINE / VOICEMAIL LM O ANSWERING MACHINE / VOICEMAIL - LEFT MESSAGE NA O NO ANSWER (AFTER 6-7 RINGS) BU O NORMAL BUSY SIGNAL DC O DISCONNECTED / NON-WORKING NUMBER FX OF FAX OR DATA LINE FB OF FAST BUSY SIGNAL TS O TEMPORARILY OUT OF SERVICE PM OPRIVACY MANAGER NC NO CALL MADE USE "NO CALL MADE" AS SPARINGLY AS POSSIBLE.
+NOTIFY A SUPERVISOR IF YOU DO SO A CB CAN BE SETI!!
+INT01 Hello, this is Sean Lamer calling from the UNL Research Center on behalf of the Nebraska 01 • CONTINUE - FORMER STUDENT IS ON THE PHONE

-Hello, this is calling from the UNL Research Center on behalf of the Nebraska Department of Education.May I speak to <fname> <lname>?
-CASE ID: <PIN>NAME: <FNAME> <LNAME>PHONE: \$N CONTINUE - FORMER STUDENT IS ON THE PHONE CONTINUE - PERSON ON THE PHONE WILL PROXY FOR STUDENT CONTINUE - PERSON ON THE PHONE IS GETTING STUDENT CONTINUE - PERSON ON THE PHONE IS GETTING PROXY FOR STUDENT

-CB REQUESTED: CALLBACK - DEFINITE CALLBACK - INDEFINITE

-REFUSAL: REFUSAL - HANG UP REFUSAL - BY SOMEONE OTHER THAN RESPONDENT REFUSAL - BY RESPONDENT REFUSAL - DO NOT CALL

-WRONG NUMBER FOR REPSONDENT: WRONG NUMBER - NO NEW NUMBER PROVIDED NEW NUMBER PROVIDED OTHER SCENARIOS: LANGUAGE BARRIER WITH SOMEONE OTHER THAN RESPONDENT LANGUAGE BARRIER WITH RESPONDENT RESPONDENT IS MENTALLY OR PHYSICALLY UNABLE TO COMPLETE SURVEY
+NTO1 Hello, this is Sean Lamer calling from the UNL Research Center on behalf of the Nebraska Department of Education.
+May I speak to ?
+CASE ID: 01 © CONTINUE - FORMER STUDENT IS ON THE PHONE 02 CONTINUE - PERSON ON THE PHONE WILL PROXY FOR STUDENT 03 CONTINUE - PERSON ON THE PHONE IS GETTING STUDENT 04 CONTINUE - PERSON ON THE PHONE IS GETTING PROXY FOR STUDENT AME: HONE: CB REQUESTED: CD O CALLBACK - DEFINITE CB O CALLBACK - INDEFINITE REFUSAL: RU O REFUSAL - HANG UP RH O REFUSAL - BY SOMEONE OTHER THAN RESPONDENT RR O REFUSAL - BY RESPONDENT DN REFUSAL - DO NOT CALL WRONG NUMBER FOR REPSONDENT: WN O WRONG NUMBER - NO NEW NUMBER PROVIDED NN O NEW NUMBER PROVIDED OTHER SCENARIOS: LH